 Nine years ago Mitch was in a motorcycle accident.
 He was taken to the hospital and was suffering from a head injury.
-The hospital called Donna as Mitch did not have next if kin information on him at the time of the accident, and Donna worked at the hospital.
+Often people who suffer injuries after coming off their motorcycle, or their loved ones, will seek legal advice from the likes of lawyers from the Mann Law Firm in regards to what action to take against the negligent party involved in the incident.
+The hospital called Donna as Mitch did not have next of kin information on him at the time of the accident, and Donna worked at the hospital.
 The police contacted me and when I arrived at the hospital, Donna was there with Mitch.
 She was looking after him as if he was her own son.
 I am grateful for that.
+It gave us time to begin sorting things, when we didn’t know if we should be contacting motorcycle accident attorneys in Austin or calling the family.
 She, Craig and Rosalyn helped with money when we had to travel to another province to a neuro unit.
 While we were there for three weeks Donna was a wonderful support over the phone.

 Divorce is an ending but it can also be the beginning of something new.
 Was it always easy?
 Of course not.
 But is it worth it?
 You bet.